 Having a short term rental agreement in place has many benefits.
 Perhaps most importantly, it helps you as a property manager avoid unnecessary headaches and prevent damages.
 How vital this short term lease is might depends on the platforms you are using to rent out your properties.
 In this article, we look at why agreements are important, who needs them, and what to include in them.
+We are providing a template for you to fill in your own information and adjust to make it fit your needs.

 What is the purpose of a short term rental agreement?